How Much Does a Tax Attorney Cost?

 You can take care of problems on your own, but a tax professional is an investment if you're dealing with a complex situation.
 They can help you avoid errors.
 They negotiate with the IRS.
 Their experience enables you to get a better resolution.

-If you're thinking about tackling your own tax problems, here are some signs you should take a DIY approach:
+If you're thinking about tackling your own tax problems, here are some signs a DIY approach may be appropriate:

 On TaxCure, we have published detailed pages on tax solutions and resolution options.
 If you want to handle your own tax issues, you can find the information you need and links to IRS forms on our website.
 Note, however, that the complexity of certain tax problems is outside the scope of what we can cover online.
 You should contact a tax pro if you're dealing with a complex tax concern.